 What drew you to design systems?

-I got into the accessibility field because the technical sweetness of a delightful interface doesn't sustain one's passion forever.
-There are few fields with more depth and greater impact than accessibility because it sits at the intersection of identity, the law, human rights, and web standards.
-These days, I help teams shift left and work more efficiently while removing access barriers for users.
+I moved into the accessibility field because the technical sweetness of a delightful interface doesn't sustain one's passion forever.
+There are few fields with more depth and greater impact than accessibility because it sits at the intersection of identity, the law, human rights, web standards, performance, and user experience.
+These days, I help teams shift left and work more efficiently while removing access barriers for all users.
 Design systems are a big part of doing that at scale.

 Who have you learned from or been inspired by?